fedir/ghstat/README.md

 * The most popular project is `gohugoio/hugo`
 * The newest project is `kataras/iris`
-* The project with the most active community is `gobuffalo/buffalo`
-* The project with best errors resolving rate is `kataras/iris`
 * The project with more commits is `gohugoio/hugo`
 * The project made by most notable top contributors is `astaxie/beego`
+* The project with best errors resolving rate is `kataras/iris`
+* The project with more commits by day is `gohugoio/hugo`
+* The project with the most active community is `gobuffalo/buffalo`
 * The best project (taking in account placements in all competitions) is `gohugoio/hugo`

 [Detailed Go frameworks statistics](https://github.com/fedir/ghstat/blob/master/stats/go_frameworks.csv)